KYVENetwork/docs/docs/validators/chain_nodes/join_network.md

         <p>For syncing from genesis you need chain binary version <b>v1.0.0</b></p>
 </Admonition>

-After the genisis file is download the chain binary can be started with
+After the genesis file is downloaded the chain binary can be started with

 ```bash
 ./kyved start